 - Technobabble: For those who aren't science or arithmetic buffs, the way his steel balls work will require some very serious research and at least one re-reading.

-- Took a Level in Badass: Eventually gains "Ball Breaker", a stand that rapidally accelerates anything it touches, including the aging process of cells.
+- Took a Level in Badass: Eventually gains "Ball Breaker", a stand that rapidly accelerates anything it touches, including the aging process of cells.

 The much younger wife of Stephen Steel, unwittingly dragged into the world of the Steel Ball Run and the Holy Corpse.
-Though living in constant danger of the wrath of the president, and overwhelmed by the gravity of the situation she is in, for the sake of her husband's safety, she opposes Valentine behind the scenes.
+Though living in constant danger of the wrath of the president and overwhelmed by the gravity of the situation she is in, she opposes Valentine behind the scenes for the sake of her husband's safety.

 - Attempted Rape: Valentine tries to sleep with her when she was disguised as Scarlet.
 Even after finding out that she was an impostor, Valentine proceeds to try and have his way with her anyway.
 Lucy was saved at the last minute by having Hot Pants' spray sticking onto Valentine.

-- Happens again when she goes to confront the alternate Diego, with him only stoping when he realizes that she brought the original Diegos head with her.
+- Happens again when she goes to confront the alternate Diego, with him only stopping when he realizes that she brought the original Diegos head with her.